cleverness/cleverness-to-do-list-plugin/readme.txt

 = 3.0.7 =
 * Fixed translations not loading
 * Changed plugin activation set-up
+* Fixed issues with fields that should be hidden appearing when using the todoadmin shortcode

 = 3.0.6 =
 * Removed code that was causing the duplicated to-dos (it was the code for checking to see if the plugin database version matched the one stored in an option)